 The S/el was launched as a quartz-only range, with the 3-hand watch taking centre stage.
 There were three sizes offered (Men’s, Mid-size and Ladies) and various dial options, including a short-lived Roman numeral option.
 There were stainless steel cases, combination Steel & plated gold and rare black chromium and Gold models.
 Check out the strap below which has an embossed link pattern- clearly, TAG Heuer were enamoured with their new bracelet design.

 Indeed if you did want a leather strap, you could only get one that had a link at the end.

 The S/el was the first TAG Heuer watch to make use extensive of contrasting finishes to help lift the “premiumness”.
-For example, the white dial watch below has a sand-blasted steel case with a polished bezel and contrasting polished/ matte links.
+For example, the white dial watch above has a sand-blasted steel case with a polished bezel and contrasting polished/ matte links.

 Around 1990, the dials were updated slightly, adding “Professional” to the dial (early dials only have “200 Meters”) and when looking to avoid replicas, note that the name S/el never appears on the dial of any model.

 The quartz watch range was updated in 1995/6 with the two-level dial used on the automatic range, as shown below.

 Indeed, this was one of the few changes to the S/el watch during its life, with the 3-hand watch remaining as part of the S/el range all the way through to 1999.

 The quartz chronograph was added to the S/el range in 1990 and offered 1/ 10th second precision.
 The layout was dictated by the ETA 251.262 movement, which had a sort of “2-6-10” placement, with the top two registers sitting higher than usual.
 A tachymeter scale features on the inner flange, which helps give the chronograph models more visual depth than the watch-only variants.

 All chronograph models have “Professional” on the dial and a “double baguette” marker at 12 o’clock.